Integration Test Problems

-Contemporaneous with the development of Rubi, a test-suite consisting of tens of thousands of integration problems was built to test every aspect of the system.
+Contemporaneous with the development of Rubi, a test-suite currently consisting of over 72,000 integration problems has been built to test every aspect of the system.
+The test-suite files are organized into categories based on the form of the problems’ integrands.
 Each problem is stored as a list of the integrand, the integration variable, the number of steps Rubi uses to integrate the problem, and the optimal antiderivative.

 Since the resulting test-suite is useful for evaluating the performance of any symbolic integrator, the problems have been translated into the syntax of several popular computer algebra systems.
 The integration test-suite is freely available as a zip file in the following formats:

 Note that the optimal antiderivatives (i.e. the correct answers) in the test-suite are valid for all real and complex values of their integration and other variables.
 Therefore, when the test-suite is used to evaluate a system’s symbolic integrator, all the variables in the problem should be declared complex if not by default.
 For example, in Maxima variables are assumed to be real by default.

 Installing the Integration Test Program

 You can click on the Test Results menu option to see the results of running Rubi, Mathematica and Maple on the integration test-suite.
 However, if you have access to Mathematica or Maple and want to run the test-suite yourself, you can download and install the integration test program used to create these test results.

 Mathematica version 7 or later is required to run the test program.
 However, the installation procedure is a little simpler for more recent versions of Mathematica.
 Instructions for installing and uninstalling the test program for Mathematica and Maple are as follows:

 Mathematica 11.2 or later